mrjgreen/db-sync/README.md

 Usage:
   db-sync [options] [--] <source> <target> <table>

-Sync a mysql database table from one host to another using an efficient checksum algorithm to find differences
+Sync a mysql database table from one host to another using an efficient checksum algorithm to find differences.

 Arguments:
   source                                     The source host ip to use.